Teach iPhone AutoCorrect New Words By Repetition

 - Type the new word you want autocorrect to learn over and over again

-Yup, repetition is how the iOS autocorrect dictionary works, and by about the 5th or 6th consecutive time a new word is typed you’ll start getting that word suggested by autocorrect.
+Yup, repetition is one of the ways to get the iOS autocorrect dictionary to recognize a word that it thinks is not a word, as a word.
+Typically by about the 5th or 6th consecutive time a new word has been typed you’ll start getting that word suggested by autocorrect.

-Repeat as necessary for other words, street names, unique names or spellings, acronyms, or whatever else you want suggested while typing.
+Save some future hassle by repeating as necessary for other words, street names, unique names or spellings, acronyms, or whatever else you want suggested while typing.
+It’s helpful to do this in advance for words that are continuously messed up or autocorrected when they shouldn’t be.

 Don’t worry if you decide to change your mind later, or if things are totally messed, because up you can always reset the autocorrect dictionary and start anew.